NetComposer/nksip/doc/guide/tutorial.md

 > make tutorial
 ```

-Now you can start a simple SipApp proxy server using the included [server callback module](../../samples/nksip_tutorial/src/nksip_tutorial_sipapp_server.erl).
+Now you can start a simple Service proxy server using the included [server callback module](../../samples/nksip_tutorial/src/nksip_tutorial_sipapp_server.erl).
 We will listen on all interfaces, port `5060` for udp and tcp and `5061` for tls.
 We also activate the [nksip_registrar](../plugins/registrar.md) plugin to tell NkSIP to process registrations:
 ```erlang
 1> nksip:start(server, nksip_tutorial_sipapp_server, [],
         [